justindujardin/mathy/libraries/website/docs/envs/overview.md

 Mathy includes a framework for building [reinforcement learning](/envs/overview) environments that transform math expressions using a set of user-defined actions.

-There are a number of built-in environments aimed at simplifying algebra problems, and generous customization points for creating new ones.
+Several built-in environments aim to simplify algebra problems and expose generous customization points for user-created ones.

 ### Episodes

-Mathy agents interact with environments through sequences of ineteractions called episodes, which follow a standard RL episode lifecycle:
+Mathy agents interact with environments through sequences of interactions called episodes, which follow a standard RL episode lifecycle:

-!!! info "Episode Pseudocode"
+!!! info "Episode Pseudocode."

         1.  set **state** to an **initial state** from the **environment**
         2.  **while** **state** is not **terminal**